demisto/content/docs/circle_build/README.md

 ## Validate Files and Yaml
 This step is responsible for the majority of the static validations of the content code.
+- It checks for backward compatibility issues:
+  - docker changes
+  - id/name changes
+  - additional required parameters/arguments
+  - context key changes
+- Enforce content standards:
+  - valid descriptions
+  - content entity schemas
+  - argument/parameter conflicts
+  - context output standards

 <!-- TODO: add troubleshooting errors -->

 ## Configure Test Filter
+This step decides and filters which test-playbooks should run.
+Special behavior:
+- nightly: will run all test-playbooks (with the exception of "skip" tests).
+- changes to CommonServer/CommonServerPython: will run all test-playbooks (with the exception of "skip" and "nightly" tests).

 <!-- TODO: add troubleshooting errors -->

 ## Spell Checks